jsefiani/pokemon-web-app/README.md

 # Frontend recruitment

 This is an exercise to test your knowledge of **React**, **styled-components** & **GraphQL**.
-You shouldn't spend more than X hours on it.
-If you don't finish the exercise between these hours that's not a problem as long as you can write down why and how you would finish the exercise.
+You shouldn't spend more than 3 hours on it.
+If you don't finish the exercise between these hours that's not a problem as long as you can write down why and how you would finish the exercise.x

 Don't worry to much about the code you produce, there is **no correct solution**.
 We will have a chat about this exercise anyway so you have time to talk about shortcuts you made.